-3. The intent of the Review Process of the Convention taking place at regular intervals is to encourage the continuous improvement of safety as a whole.
+3. The intent of the review process of the Convention taking place at regular intervals is to encourage the continuous improvement of safety as a whole.
 This requires reporting on changes since the last National Report while still reporting on the entirety of the obligations of the Convention.

-4. Taking into account that

-- each Contracting Party has the right to submit a National Report with the form, length and structure it believes necessary to describe how it has implemented its obligations under the Convention; - the need for effective and efficient review requires National Reports to be in as similar a format as possible, to aid comparison; and - a flexible approach can be adopted to the writing of National Reports.

-5. The report should

-- address in due detail all aspects of the obligations (in Articles 6 to 19) of the Convention; to enable a complete and comprehensive review by other Contracting Parties1; - be both sufficiently comprehensive to permit genuine evaluation of the extent of fulfilment of each obligation and sufficiently concise to make both writing and reviewing the National Report practicable; - provide comprehensive information based on the actual situation; - follow an article-by-article approach, with due regard to the concept of 'safety as a whole'; - clearly distinguish between requirements stipulated in the national regulations and the status of the implementation of these requirements; - clearly distinguish between actions taken by the regulatory body and those taken by licence holders; - support the review process by enabling other Contracting Parties to identify any changes and achievements without losing sight of the overall context; - reflect challenges identified at the previous Review Meeting for the Contracting Party as well as topics and important issues stated in the Summary Report of that Review Meeting; - give due regard to issues and trends in nuclear safety, such as those identified by the Contracting Parties at the previous Review Meeting or at the Organisational Meeting; - discuss the safety of nuclear installations by presenting aggregated data, generic analyses, overall safety trends and, where appropriate, particular safety-related issues at individual nuclear installations; and - put detailed information and supporting data into annexes as appropriate.
+- 4. Taking into account that: - each Contracting Party has the right to submit a National Report with the form, length and structure it believes necessary to describe how it has implemented its obligations under the Convention; - the need for effective and efficient review requires National Reports to be in as similar a format as possible, to aid comparison; and - a flexible approach can be adopted to the writing of National Reports. - 5.
+The National Report should : - address in due detail all aspects of the obligations (in Articles 6 to 19) of the Convention; to enable a complete and comprehensive review by other Contracting Parties1; - be both sufficiently comprehensive to permit genuine evaluation of the extent of fulfilment of each obligation and sufficiently concise to make both writing and reviewing the National Report practicable; - provide comprehensive information based on the actual situation; - follow an article-by-article approach, with due regard to the concept of 'safety as a whole'; - clearly distinguish between requirements stipulated in the national regulations and the status of the implementation of these requirements; - clearly distinguish between actions taken by the regulatory body and those taken by licence holders; - support the review process by enabling other Contracting Parties to identify any changes and achievements without losing sight of the overall context; - reflect suggestions and challenges (see the Guidelines regarding the Review Process under the Convention on Nuclear Safety) identified at the previous Review Meeting for the Contracting Party as well as topics and important issues stated in the Summary Report of that Review Meeting; - give due regard to issues and trends in nuclear safety, such as those identified by the Contracting Parties at the previous Review Meeting, at the Organisational Meeting, or in the IAEA Generic Safety Observations Report described in Section III of the Guidelines regarding the Review Process under the Convention on Nuclear Safety; - discuss the safety of nuclear installations by presenting aggregated data, generic analyses, overall safety trends and, where appropriate, particular safety-related issues at individual nuclear installations; and

-1 No separate report is required under Articles 4 and 5.
+1 No separate report is required under Articles 4 and 5 of the Convention.